mattiadurso/Predictive-Maintenance/README.md

 # Predictive Maintenance
-A deep learning approach to solve the predictive maintenance problem using time series.
+A deep learning approach to solve the Remaining Useful Life problem using Transformer's architecture.

-In this repo is not present the code for the extraction, analysis and cleaning of the data since it contains sensible information.
+# For the theory please refer to the paper.

 # Files:
 - dataset.py: the code for the sliding window formatting of the dataset.